 We maintain policies and procedures to value instruments using the best and most relevant data available.
 Additionally, management routinely performs various risk assessments that review valuation, including independent price validation for certain instruments.
 Further, in other instances, we retain independent pricing vendors to assist in valuing certain instruments.
-Investments in certificates of deposit were \$1.0 million and \$502,000 at December 31, 2021 and 2020, respectively, and are deemed to be Level 1 financial instruments.
-Investments in unconsolidated partnerships recorded at fair value, which is measured by our net asset value per share, were \$1.5 million and \$1.4 million at December 31, 2021 and 2020, respectively, and are deemed to be Level 3 financial instruments.
-There were no transfers into or out of Level 3 of the fair value hierarchy, and no purchases and issues of Level 3 assets and liabilities during the years ended December 31, 2021 and 2020.
+Investments in certificates of deposit were \$1.0 million at December 31, 2022 and 2021, and are deemed to be Level 1 financial instruments.
+Investments in marketable securities were \$56.3 million and \$0 at December 31, 2022 and 2021, respectively, and are also deemed to be Level 1 financial instruments.
+Investments in unconsolidated partnerships recorded at fair value, which is measured by our net asset value per share, were \$1.4 million and \$1.5 million at December 31, 2022 and 2021, respectively, and are deemed to be Level 3 financial instruments.
+There were no transfers into or out of Level 3 of the fair value hierarchy, and no purchases and issues of Level 3 assets and liabilities during the years ended December 31, 2022 and 2021.